Hasi6/ocr_application/README.md

 Our App Containes One Web App (Client) and 2 Backends(server & spring_boot_server ) and two mobile app (flutter_app and react_native)
 Main Apps Are Client, Server and Flutter_app Other apps we build because we want to do this assignment by using many frameworks.

-# We didn't remove other project because we need to show our commit history
+We didn't remove other projects or create a new repository because we need to show our commit history.

 To test Web app first go to the client folder and open terminal type and enter <h1>npm i --save</h1> after dependencies install you can start app by type npm start.